Thursdays-Child/PlantLight/README.md

 on a separate breakout board.
 A relay switches the main power (230 V AC) to the LEDs.
 The micro is an Atmel ATTiny 85V.

 The project is compiled for Atmel AVR, with standard AVR GCC toolchain.
 Eclipse was used to create and compile the projects, with the AVR Plugin.

-TODO A makefile is available to compile without Eclispe.
+A makefile is available to compile without Eclispe.

 This project consists of a main C++ file and some libraries (C/C++):